pavelanni/python-vacation/docs/Python_vacation_day3.md

 "And if our `try` wasn't successful we tell the user that he should enter a number, not stupid letters, right?"

 "Yes, but not only that.
 After you told the user about his mistake, you should go back to the beginning of the loop.
-In Python we use the word `continue` for that.
+In Python, we use the word `continue` for that.
 And then we start all over again: check the condition and decide if you continue or not.
 In our case we haven't change the condition, `good_input` is still `False` so we'll continue with the prompt asking to choose the base product."

 "Should I put `continue` after my error message?"